Make $20 of credits by using an AI foundation model using AWS Bedrock

 https://us-east-1.console.aws.amazon.com/bedrock/home?region=us-east-1#/text-generation-playground?tutorialId=playground-get-started Amazon Bedrock > Chat / Text playground

-Follow the blue pop-ups (but don’t click “Next” within them):
+VIDEO: Follow the blue pop-ups (but don’t click “Next” within them):

 Click the orange “Select model” orange button.